nhungphuc114-droid/Madman-Protocol-GCEP-V1.0/README.md

 ---

-This is the final, critical patch to the README.
-It addresses **Device Sovereignty** and **Strategic Integrity**, ensuring that no third party (including hackers or state actors) can subvert the protocol's original intent.

-Insert this as **Chapter 7** before the Conclusion.

----

 ## 7. STRATEGIC INTEGRITY & HARDWARE SOVEREIGNTY

 To prevent the protocol from being weaponized by malicious actors or compromised by centralized backdoors, GCEP v1.0 enforces a **Zero-Trust Device Policy**.